 It is expected that students will attend all classes.
+The aim is for all students to maintain a 90% attendance throughout the year.
 Class time is crucial to assessment preparation and completion.
 Unexplained class absences may result in a student being awarded unsatisfactory completion for the unit.
-Students should also attend all work placements, excursions, etc. (for any VCE study and for VET programs) and trial examination opportunities available to them (including, in particular, those set aside for Unit 3 -4 subjects).
+Students should also attend all work placements, excursions, etc. (for any VCE study and for VET programs) and trial examination opportunities available to them (including those set aside for Unit 3 -4 subjects).